 Equality, Diversity and Inclusion in Singapore

-As part of the Children's Literature in Language Education Conference 2010, Jamie Gibbings (former Manager, Marsiling Centre) was invited to present on Exploring Diversity through Literature with Primary Learners.
+As part of the Children's Literature in Language Education Conference 2010, Jamie Gibbings (former Branch Manager) was invited to present on Exploring Diversity through Literature with Primary Learners.
 Young Learner courses at the British Council Singapore aim to improve overall and specific language competencies, but also to introduce wider social and cultural themes.
 At Primary level story and picture books can be powerful tools for raising awareness, framing issues and launching discussions.
 Themes and stories discussed as examples included:

 Disability: Susan Laughs (Jeanne Willis and Tony Ross)